 Prerequisites

-- Yarn installed (
+- Yarn installed (Run

-npm i -g yarn) - React Developer Tools browser extension installed (for React Refresh to work correctly)
+corepack enableto have Node manage and install Yarn) - React Developer Tools browser extension installed (for React Refresh to work correctly)

 Getting Started with Portal Studio

-- Create a new Studio workspace - Start fresh with a minimal workspace configured for your Portal instance
+There are two ways to use Portal Studio:- Create a new Studio workspace - Start fresh with a minimal workspace configured for your Portal instance

 - Use an existing workspace - Add Studio to an existing Backstage or plugin repository